Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 Default input type="file" output was clashing with my color scheme.
 I hid the display and styled the label instead. https://stackoverflow.com/questions/21842274/cross-browser-custom-styling-for-file-upload-button/21842275#21842275

+Tested HTML using https://validator.w3.org/.
+The only errors it displayed were that action="" in two forms.
+As this project is not connected to a backend, I have not taken any action.
 ======

 Version control: